-Bengali Style Vegetable Chop contains beetroot, carrot, potatoes and sometimes green peas.
+Bengali Style Vegetable Chop or veg chop contains beetroot, carrot, potatoes and sometimes green peas.
 The combination of vegetables indicates that this famous vegetable chop must have originated during winter.
 However, now it is available throughout the year.
 If you are making Bengali style Vegetable Chop avoid adding any other vegetables than mentioned above.
-Also, this Bengali Style Vegetable Chop is a no onion no garlic snack.
+Also, this Bengali Veg Chop is a no onion no garlic snack.

 Bread crumbs is an important ingredient of vegetable chop.
 After the patties are prepared, they are dipped in corn flour and coated in bread crumbs which gives the nice and crunchy outer shell to the chop.